alinesresende/soccer-stats-hub/README.md

 </details>

-### 4.2 - Develop the endpoint `/leaderboard/home` so that it is possible to filter the rankings of the home teams in the front-end ranking screen with the initial data from the database, including the properties `goalsBalance` and `efficiency` , in addition to the properties of the previous requirement
+### 4.2 - Created the endpoint `/leaderboard/home` so that it is possible to filter the rankings of the home teams in the front-end

   - The endpoint must be of type `GET`;